linghaol/CommunityDetection-Spark-AWS/README.md

      - Instance type : `m1.xlarge` </br>
        Number of instances : `7` </br>
        (You can use other type and number of instances, but make sure that your total memory is larger than 66G, which was observed as the maximum memory used during the process.) </br>
+       (The whole process took about 5 hours, 45 mins)

      - Permission : `Default` </br>
        (If you choose `Cluster` mode before, upload your public key to AWS and select it here) </br>